Last Updated on

 Voltage: 220-240 volts AC @ 60 Hz

 While Saudi Arabia actually has one of the lowest crime rates in the world due to regular police presence in public, and it´s very strict sharia laws.
-The biggest danger during a visit to Saudi Arabia is the crazy divers on the roads around the country.
+The most significant danger during a visit to Saudi Arabia is the crazy divers on the roads around the country.

 Criticizing the local government and the royal family are strictly forbidden.

-LGBT activities are strictly forbidden in the Kingdom, and Saudi Arabia is one of the least homosexual friendly countries in the world, so be advised and stay private during your visit.
+LGBT activities are strictly forbidden in the KSA is one of the least homosexual friendly countries in the world, so be advised and stay private during your visit.

 How To Dress in Saudi Arabia.

 Like in most other countries in the Middle East, so are the dress codes a lot more conservative than we are used to in western countries.